Are you really suffering from being too busy?

-We can thank the society we live in for this need to be constantly switched on all the time.
-It’s the comparison on social media, needing a great career, a bigger house, nicer clothes…it’s all driving us to be better and therefore busier.
+We can thank the society we live in for this need to be continuously switched on all the time.
+It’s us comparing ourselves to others on social media, needing a better career, a bigger house, nicer clothes; it’s all driving us to be better and therefore busier.

 The problem with this is that we are missing out, BIG TIME.
 We are missing out on the world around us and we miss out on what it feels like to be present within ourselves.

-There was one story I read about famous violinist Joshua Bell, who played one of the most difficult classical masterpieces ever known on a $3 Million violin in a Washington subway.
-Disguised as a street performer, 1000 people passed him and only 27 stopped because he didn’t look important and because people were far too busy to even notice.
+I once read a story about famous violinist Joshua Bell.
+Joshua played one of the most difficult classical masterpieces ever known on a $3 Million violin in a Washington subway.
+Disguised as a street performer, 1000 people passed him, and only 27 stopped because he didn’t look important and because people were far too busy to even notice.
 How sad is this!

 How to remove unnecessary busyness from your life

 Come on, let’s all stop being so bloody busy for no damn reason!
-Here’s how we can do it:
+Here’s how to do it:

 - Wake up and remind yourself every morning that you will not be unnecessarily busy or stressed